bricepollock/robo-arm/README.md

 # robo-arm
 An example command line tool using swift

-The robo-arm moves blots between slots and runs interactively
+The robo-arm moves blocks between slots and runs interactively

 To start the program run:
 ./robo-arm size <number-of-slots>